y20k/trackbook/README.md

 Stop the recording and then tap again on the big blue button.
 Chose the option "Clear", if you just want to clear the map without saving your recording.

 ### Statistics and Last Tracks
 Peek into Trackbook's notification to see the distance and duration of your current recording.
-Switch to the Last Tracks view to review your last recordings - up to 25 tracks.
+Switch to the "Last Tracks" view to review your last recordings - up to 25 tracks.
 Pull up the statistics to see distance and duration of that recording, as well as the steps taken.

+### GPX Export
+Saved recordings can be exported as GPX ([GPS Exchange Format](https://en.wikipedia.org/wiki/GPS_Exchange_Format)) from the "Last Tracks" view.
+Just tap the export icon next to the track selection menu.

 ### How does Trackbook measure distance?
 Trackbook calculates the distance between markers and adds them up.